Respite care

 - Respite care can be offered in your home or in a community centre, respite cottage or aged care residential home.

-- You will need to have an assessment to access respite services that are partly or fully funded by the government.
+- The person you care for will need to have an assessment to access respite services that are partly or fully funded by the government.

 What is respite care?